-There are different styles of CV e.g. chronological, skills based or even a creative online CV.
+There are different styles of CV such as chronological, skills based, or even a creative online CV.
 If you need a CV for a part time job check out our advice on how to create one.

 Choose a CV style that works best for you and the sector you want to work in.
 Make sure that your CV sells your knowledge, skills and experience as effectively as possible.
 We don’t recommend producing one generic ‘one-size-fits-all’ CV as you need to ensure your CV meets the needs of the employer.